TempoQuestInc/AceCAST-Docs/source/Containers.rst

 *************

-Prior to running the AceCAST containers on a GPU-enabled machine you will need to install the docker engine as well as nvidia-docker and the necessary nvidia drivers for your system.
-More information on installing these components can be found `here <https://github.com/NVIDIA/nvidia-docker/blob/master/README.md>`_.
+Prior to running the AceCAST containers on a GPU-enabled machine you will need to install the docker engine as well as the necessary nvidia drivers for your system.

 Getting the AceCAST Docker Image
 ***********************************

-Our Docker-based AceCAST container images can be found on the `AceCAST DockerHub repository <https://hub.docker.com/repository/docker/sammelliott/acecast>`_.
+Our Docker-based AceCAST container images can be found on the `AceCAST DockerHub repository <https://hub.docker.com/repository/docker/tempoquestinc/acecast:3.0.1>`_.
 Once you have chosen the specific image you would like to use you can obtain the image with the `docker pull <https://docs.docker.com/engine/reference/commandline/pull/>`_ command:

 ::

     [acecast-user@gpu-node]$ docker pull tempoquestinc/acecast:3.0.1
-    3.0.1: Pulling from tempoquestinc/acecast
+    3.0.1: Pulling from tempoquestinc/acecast:3.0.1
     f70d60810c69: Already exists
     545277d80005: Already exists
     1e7f98e28850: Already exists